alco/changelog-fmt/Readme.md

 Changelog formatter
 ===================

-Organizes your Changelog file by ordering changes by category.
+Organizes your Changelog file by ordering the change sets by category.

 Requires Python 2.7.